EvindarUcdere/EvindarUcdere-postgresql-bi-analysis/README.md

 PL/pgSQL Programming: Implementing stored functions that include conditional logic (IF/ELSE), loops, and exception handling to automate database operations and enhance procedural control.

+Triggers: Designed automatic database triggers to handle real-time actions — such as updating timestamps (last_updated_at) on record changes and archiving deleted rows into a backup table — ensuring data integrity and auditability.

 🗄️ Databases Used
 Northwind: Used to practice sales, employee, and product analysis.